Cyh1345/COMPS381F-Project/README.md

 ********************************************
 # Logout
-In the home page, user can log out their account by clicking logout button on the upper right corner.
+In any page, user can logout their account by clicking logout button on the upper right corner.

 ********************************************
 # CRUD service